chribonn/UPSMonitor/README.md

 * Logging functions
 * Action script

-Watch-Win32_UPS monitors the UPS battery state, the percentage capacity remaining and the estimatd run time remaining (in minutes).
+Watch-Win32_UPS monitors the UPS battery state, the percentage capacity remaining and the estimated run time remaining (in minutes).
 It raised email alerts, logs to the file or invokes the shutdown script based on these settings.

-All options are customisable and optional.
+All options are customizable and optional.
 Watch-Win32_UPS can be setup so that no email alerts are generated, or have logging switched off.
 The Action script is optional as well.
 At least one of the three options must be activated for the utility to run (let's save CPU cycles if nothing useful is coming out of this.)

 For more information type